dipakgmx/ATMega_TWI/README.md

 `data` Data to be transmitted.
 Sent in as an array
 `dataLen` Length of the data to be transmitted
 `repeatedStart` Boolean value, set as default to false.
 To be set to true if a repeated start is needed
 `TWIReadRequest` Boolean value, set as default to false.
-This value is used by the TWIRead function only!
+This value is used by the Read function only!

-### Overload of Write() - Master transmitter function to write data into the TWI bus
+### Overload of Write - Master transmitter function to write data into the TWI bus
-Function is used to send char array to the TWIWrite function.
+Function is used to send char array to the Write function.
 This is necessary since the length of the character array is determined here.
 ```
 void TWI::Write(const uint8_t slaveAddress,
                 const char *const data,